Qarnayel: Services

+Families

+Among the Druze of Qarnayel, the Hilal are Jumblatti and the Awar are Yazbaki.

 Origin of Name

 The name is said to have an Aramaic origin QARNA ـ D ـ ILA which translates to " The Summit of God ".
 The presence of temple ruins in its lands, such as sarcophagi and huge stones in addition to pieces of pottery suggests that the ancient Semites built a temple there.
 Researchers have considered that the name Qornayel is still preserved in the world heritage, in the name “Cronus”, the Greek god that the Greeks quoted from the Phoenician god: El, who was called the father of the centuries.
 Thus the name Qornayel, contrary to any jurisprudence, is the full name of the god, in its original Phoenician language, and it became in Greek “Kronos”.
 On the ruins of the Phoenician temple, the Romans built a temple for their god Jupiter, the ruins of which are still at the southern entrance to the town, in the place known as “Al-Muhawatah,” meaning “the Walled One.”
 There is no doubt that this name has a connection to its relics.